AftabHussain/aftabhussain.github.io/Teaching.md

 ## <a name="cs142"></a>Compilers and Interpreters <font color="gray"><small>CS142 (Undergrad)</small></font><a href="#top">⬆</a>

 - The **course teaches** compiler design using the traditional compiler design approach, starting with the front-end and proceeding toward the back-end.
 Students learn the phases of the approach, hands-on, by incrementally building a compiler for the [crux language](http://cruxlang.org/).
-- I served as a TA for this course in **Winter 2018** and in **Winter 2017**  with [Prof. Guoqing (Harry) Xu](http://web.cs.ucla.edu/~harryxu/).
+- I worked as a TA for this course in **Winter 2018** and in **Winter 2017**  with [Prof. Guoqing (Harry) Xu](http://web.cs.ucla.edu/~harryxu/).
 I conducted labs, guided student projects, took lectures on compiler design concepts, and developed an autograder for grading student projects.
 - The **course page** for Winter 2018 is available [here](http://web.cs.ucla.edu/~harryxu/courses/142/CourseReference.html).

 > <a name="cs142-winter18-files"></a>CS142 Winter 2018 files: